gomez-addams/MovieVue/README.md

 #Code Challenge

+I have included Windows batch scripts to automatically run the webserver and webapp deliverables.
+These require that you have both NPM and Java installed with the appropriate PATH entries at the system level.
+Some additional requirements will be checked for and installed if necessary.
+Avoid using these scripts and manually execute the deliverables if you prefer to avoid installation side effects.

+Run start_evaluation.bat from the root directory of this project.

-This challenge was interesting because it introduced me to both Vue.js and Kotlin with the IntelliJ IDE.
+This challenge was interesting to me because it gave me a chance to use both Vue.js and Kotlin with the IntelliJ IDE.
 I decided to develop these projects on Windows 10 64-bit instead of using Mac or Linux.
-I actually prefer the bash shell and the Unix environment over Windows command or power shells, but it's servicable.
+I actually prefer the bash shell and the Unix environment over the Windows command line, but it's servicable.

+My most recent work involved the following development environments and languages, in this order:
+* Windows Visual Studio and UWP/Win32 with C++/C#
+* Unity 3D on Windows, Mac OS X, iOS and Android with C#
+* Microsoft Azure functions and data services with C#
+* Mac OS X and Xcode with C++/Objective-C/Swift

 #Front-End: webapp